How to Handle a Counter-Offer

 Reflect on the thoughts that you had that led you to start job hunting and reflect on the company and people around you to help make your decision.
-Ask the company for a couple days or some time to think about their counter offer.
-This will help you get your thoughts together and determine whether the counter offer is up for negotiation or if you want to move.
+Ask the company for a couple of days or some time to think about their counter-offer.
+This will help you get your thoughts together and determine whether the counter-offer is up for negotiation or if you want to move.

 Talking to the experts

-Do you know someone who has accepted a counter offer and are now happy in their role?
+Do you know someone who has accepted a counter-offer and is now happy in their role?
 Are you afraid the company will over-promise but under-deliver?
 You’ll need to do some additional research relevant to your role and company to determine what will work best for you.

 Time to Negotiate

 So, you’ve decided to negotiate.
-Whether it be negotiating your new offer or with your current company, if you don’t ask, you don’t get.
-The best negotiation tactics are built on fact not emotion.
+Whether it be negotiating your new offer or with your current company, if you don’t ask, you don’t get it.
+The best negotiation tactics are built on fact, not emotion.
 Do some research ahead of your meeting.
 You will need to build a case as to why you deserve a higher remuneration package.
 Look at aspects outside the salary and negotiate those too.
-Make sure you know the industry rates for your position, role and offerings from other companies when negotiating your offer.
+Make sure you know the industry rates for your position, role, and offerings from other companies when negotiating your offer or counter-offer.

 If you are looking for a new role, check out our latest vacancies here.
 Our expert recruiters can help you negotiate through all aspects of a new job search.